Sustainably-Themed Investing: Affecting Positive Change Through DisruptionListen

 It is not by chance that we are witnessing numerous disruptive themes emerge at the intersection of thematic and sustainability.
 When examining the key stakeholders in the adoption of thematic investing – consumers, businesses, governments – all three are prioritizing goals that could propel sustainable themes forward.
 These goals include ambitious climate neutrality targets, better health outcomes, improving quality of life around the world, and increased productivity in the labor force, just to name a few.

-In the next few sections, we will discuss how certain disruptive themes contribute to sustainability goals, while providing investors with notable potential for economic profit.
+In the next sections, we will discuss how CleanTech and Renewable Energy, and Clean Water initiatives contribute to sustainability goals, while providing investors with potential for economic profit.

 Clean Technology, or “CleanTech,” describes myriad disruptive technologies that mitigate or inhibit negative environmental impacts.
 The business activities under this theme could involve renewable energy production, energy storage, smart grid implementation, residential/commercial energy efficiency, and/or the production and provision of pollution-reducing products and solutions.